-Currently, there are no extreme fire danger conditions threatening the electric system serving communities in our service territory.
+Currently, there are no gusty winds and dry conditions, combined with a heightened fire risk, threatening the electric system serving communities in our service territory.

 PG&E remains committed to providing notice to customers in advance of a Public Safety Power Shutoff, when possible.
 The company’s goal, dependent on weather, is to send customer alerts prior to shutting off power.
 PG&E will do so through automated calls, texts and emails.
 The company will also use pge.com and social media channels, and keep local news and radio outlets informed and updated.